 - All work must be completed within three months of payment for the course.

 Rosemary is a physiotherapist with twenty years of experience in physiotherapy, fitness consulting and training.
-After years of practicing physiotherapy, her passion grew for the physical treatment of Scoliosis.
-So, she travelled to New York to become certified in the Schroth Method of Scoliosis treatment under the Barcelona School of Physical Therapy.
-She has travelled to New York twice to complete her training.
-She is also certified in the SEAS method - the Scientific Exercise Approach to Scoliosis.
+She is now completely dedicated to the world of Scoliosis.
+She has travelled overseas multiple times.
+She was certified in New York as a Schroth Method of Scoliosis treatment under the Barcelona School of Physical Therapy.
+She has also been trained in the SEAS method - the Scientific Exercise Approach to Scoliosis.
 She has travelled to Dubrovnik, Croatia for the 14th Annual SOSORT meeting and also attended the 15th meeting in San Francisco in April 2019.
-Rosemary is a member of the Australian Physiotherapy Association (APA) and The International Society of Scoliosis Orthopaedic and Rehabilitation Treatment (SOSORT) and is currently enrolled in the ISICO World Masters course for scoliosis run by ISICO in Italy.
+In 2019 she visited Dr. Rigo (the head of BSPTS) in Barcelona and ISICO (Italian Spine Institute) in Milan.
+Rosemary is a member of the Australian Physiotherapy Association (APA) and The International Society of Scoliosis Orthopaedic and Rehabilitation Treatment (SOSORT) and has completed ISICO World Masters course (granted 'Outstanding Achievement') for scoliosis run by ISICO in Italy.